 If you track and monitor your potential and existing customers' social media activities, you will better understand any feedback about your company.
-As a result, you can also feel better equipped to address feedback and improve your overall customer experience and satisfaction.
+As a result, you can feel better equipped to address feedback and improve your overall customer experience and satisfaction.

-Whether or not you and your company use social media as an active part of your customer service, your company should be ready to respond to feedback and questions within 24 hours, on Facebook Messenger, Twitter, or Instagram or LinkedIn comments.
+Whether or not you and your company use social media as an active part of your customer service, your company should be ready to respond to feedback and questions within 24 hours on Facebook Messenger, Twitter, Instagram or LinkedIn comments.
 A social media listening tool can help and support you with this.

 Make things easy to accomplish

 Usability is essential to the customer experience.
 Yet, it's not often thought through in terms of customer satisfaction.
-We often think about the power of our features and what you can accomplish with them, but we tend to forget that users have to learn how to use the platform — that it's often not an intuitive experience.
+We often think about the power of our features and what we can accomplish with them, but we tend to forget that users have to learn how to use the platform — that it's often not an intuitive experience.
 The easiest-to-use products are the most addicting.